Fourgees/Fall-Guys-AI/README.md

 - You will have to load in the pkl created from training.

 ## Inputs (Observations)
-- Uses inputs to the nural network (Observations) of pixes in the game.
+- Uses inputs to the nural network (Observations) of pixels in the game.
 - 224 X 224
 - Line detection (might change it to just b&w, testing this currently)